 Spread your pasta out on a dry baking sheet and toast in a 350° oven for 10 minutes.
 The pasta will begin to brown quickly so watch to make sure it doesn't burn.
 I used my toaster oven and it worked perfectly.

 Meanwhile, dice a medium-sized onion and add it to a large soup pan.
 Saute onion in a 1-2 tablespoons of veg broth until softened.

-Season the onion with 1 tsp Mexican Oregano, ½ tsp Cumin, and ½ tsp Chili Powder.
+Season the onion with 1 teaspoon Mexican Oregano, ½ tsp Cumin, and ½ teaspoon Chili Powder.
 Toss in 2-3 cloves of minced garlic and stir for 30 seconds or so, just until it becomes fragrant.